pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 Let's making a road-crossing simulator!

 _The user will control a circular pedestrian at the bottom of the canvas.
 Cars, trucks, and motorcycles will be moving left and right across the canvas.
 If the player collides with any of the vehicles, they die.
-If they make it to the over side, they succeeded.
+If they make it to the other side, they succeeded.
 Just like life!_

 ---